EricFillion/CMPE-327/Documentation/Tests/frontend_tests.md

 In each of the python test case code files we will import all the necessary testing libraries, desribed above, such as pytest, seleniumbase, and unitttest.mock.

 We will also create a YAML configuration file for the automatic running of the testcases using github actions.
 It will be located at */.github/workflows/tests.yml*.
-This file will be set up similar to the example given here https://www.techiediaries.com/python-unit-tests-github-actions/.
+This file will be set up similar to the example given here: https://www.techiediaries.com/python-unit-tests-github-actions/